aminaeldj/Octodet-/README.md

 ![Image](https://i.ibb.co/tq4jfBZ/Untitled-design.png)
-This Documentation provide the required tools installation guide for environment setup of Container Runtime Threat Detection Solution PFE 2023 Constantine 2 Universtiy X Octodet
+This Documentation provides the required tools installation guide for environment setup of Container Runtime Threat Detection Solution PFE 2023 Constantine 2 Universtiy X Octodet
 Project made By:

 - Soltane Mohcene
 - Amoura Mohamed Elhadi

-Second Dgeree Software Engeenering Students at University of Constantine 2, NTIC Faculty, TLSI Departement.
+Second Degree Software Engineering Students at University of Constantine 2, NTIC Faculty, TLSI Departement.

 # Environment Setup

 To conduct a security analysis of container runtime using eBPF-based tools, we must first set up our environment and install the necessary tools on the Linux Ubuntu environment.

+## Ubuntu
+Ubuntu is a popular Linux distribution that is based on Debian and composed mostly of free and open-source software.
+It offers three editions: Desktop, Server, and Core for Internet of things devices and robots.
+Ubuntu is also a Nguni Bantu term that expresses the philosophy of “humanity” or “I am because we are”.

+To Download and Install Ubuntu 22.04 LTS, refer to this: [Download Ubuntu Desktop](https://ubuntu.com/download/desktop)

 ## Linux Kernel with eBPF support